Volkowo/Milestone1_Group39/Software Design Document.md

 - The system shall have a connecting system of screens.

 ### 2.3 Use Case Diagram
-Provide a system-level Use Case Diagram illustrating all required features.

-Example:
 ![Use Case Diagram](./UCD.png)

 ### 2.4 Use Cases
-Include at least 5 use cases, each corresponding to a specific function.

 | Use Case ID    | UC-01  |